Run a Steady-State simulation🔗

 The Scatter plot functionality allows you to visualize multiple cases in one chart and isolate the results of one variable in relation to another.

-1. Run the experiment by using Multi-execution in Steady State.
+Run the experiment by using Multi-run in Steady-State.